Bioconductor/bioconductor.org/content/news/bioc_3_13_release.md

 Bioconductors:

-We are pleased to announce Bioconductor 3.13, consisting of 1993 software packages, 395 experiment data packages, xxx annotation packages, and 28 workflows.
+We are pleased to announce Bioconductor 3.13, consisting of 2042 software packages, 406 experiment data packages, 965 annotation packages, and 29 workflows.

 There are 133 new software packages, 22 new data experiment packages, 7 new annotation packages, 1 new workflow, no new books, and many updates and